Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF Latency Modeling

-Once the best-fit distributions are determined, we estimate the distribution parameters, such as $\lambda$ for the exponential distribution, $(\mu, \sigma, \xi)$ for the GEV distribution, and $(\alpha, \beta)$ for the Gamma distribution, using the curve fitting tool such as the nonlinear regression method in Matlab.\footnote{For better fitting results, we exclude some test runs with remarkably long mean latency similar to conventional fitting work such as \cite{SukMarChaTriRin:17}.} The histogram and discovered best-fit distribution with estimated parameter for each latency type are provided in Fig. \ref{fig:lambda10}.
+Once the best-fit distributions are determined, we estimate the distribution parameters, such as $\lambda$ for the endorsing, $(\alpha, s, m)$ for the validation, and $(\alphao, \betao)$ and $(\alphat, \betat)$ for the ordering and ledger-commitment latencies, using the curve fitting tool such as the nonlinear regression method in Matlab.\footnote{For better fitting results, we exclude some test runs with remarkably long mean latency, similarly to conventional fitting work such as \cite{SukMarChaTriRin:17}.} The histogram and discovered best-fit distribution with estimated parameter for each latency type are provided in Fig. \ref{fig:lambda10}.
 Note that $\Deltat$ is the width of a bin.
-From Fig. \ref{fig:lambda10}, we can see that the discovered best-fit distributions match well with the histograms, especially with the ledger-commitment latency.
+From Fig. \ref{fig:lambda10}, we can see that the discovered best-fit distributions match well with the histograms, especially with that of the ledger-commitment latency.

-For the ledge-commitment latency $\Tt$, we also provide the histograms and the \acp{PDF} of their best-fit Gamma distributions in Fig.~\ref{fig:modelingResult}, and the \acp{CDF} of the empirically measured values and their best-fit Gamma distributions in Fig.~\ref{fig:modelingcdf}.
-The estimated Gamma distribution parameter pairs of the ledger-commitment latency for various \ac{HLF} environments are also provided in Table \ref{table:ModelingResults}.
-Note that the value of $\Deltat$ does not change the shapes of histograms, so we can still use the estimated Gamma distribution parameters in Table \ref{table:ModelingResults} and \ref{table:ImpactAnalysis}, even for different values of $\Deltat$.
+For the ledge-commitment latency $\Tt$, the estimated Gamma distribution parameter pairs of the ledger-commitment latency for various \ac{HLF} environments are also provided in Table \ref{table:ModelingResults}.
+The \acp{CDF} of some empirically measured values and their best-fit Gamma distributions are then demonstrated in Fig.~\ref{fig:modelingcdf}.
+Note that the value of $\Deltat$ does not change the shapes of histograms, so we can still use the estimated Gamma distribution parameters in Table \ref{table:ModelingResults}, even for different values of $\Deltat$.
 In Table \ref{table:ModelingResults}, $\TVarAvg$ refers to the average ledger-commitment latency for a given \ac{HLF} environment.
 The one, obtained empirically, is denoted as $\TVarep$, and the one from the best-fit distribution is denoted as $\TVarbf$.